twilio/twilio-ruby/README.md

 ## More Information

-There are more detailed examples in the included [examples.rb][examples].
+There are more detailed examples in the included [examples][examples] directory.

 Full [API documentation][documentation], as well as an [upgrade guide][upgrade] for users of the old twiliolib gem, is available in the